kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-4 : Minutes of Meetings.md

 ## 1. What did the team do the past week?
 * Built a Use-case diagram for the game
-* Built a game prototype
+* Built a game prototype that contains:
 	* A home screen
 	* A game story
 	* Minion objects jumping on screen